AhmedGamil/vehicles-status-app/README.md

   e- will push all images to AWS ECR

 4- Deployment Phase:
+  a- pull images from AWS ECR
-  a- will run all instances as described in the task definition,
+  b- will run all instances as described in the task definition,
-  b- will test the new deployed packages using the health check defined in the load balancer
+  c- will test the new deployed packages using the health check defined in the load balancer
-  c- once the status is healthy, it will move the traffic to the new inctances (Replacement)
+  d- once the status is healthy, it will move the traffic to the new inctances (Replacement)
   d- and will kill the old instances (Original)

 ## How to Run: